-This song was written by Henry Warren and Al Dubin.
-The first recording was probably made by Ben Selvin in 1934.
-The Flamingos recorded it in 1959 for the musical Dames starring Joan Blondell, and it also appeared on the American Graffiti soundtrack from 1973.
+This song was written by Henry Warren and Al Dubin for the Busby Berkeley movie musical Dames in 1934, where it was introduced by Dick Powell and Ruby Keeler.
+Ben Selvin recorded it that same year and landed at #2 on the charts.
+The Flamingos recorded it in 1959, and it also appeared on the American Graffiti soundtrack from 1973.

 The Flamingos honed their vocals at the Church of God and Saints of Christ in Philadelphia, where there were no musical instruments, just voices.
 The songwriter/producer Phil Hurtt

 , who also attended this church, told us: "If you listen to the harmonies of The Flamingos, you can hear one of the things that separated them from a lot of the Doo-Wop groups was their sound.
 Flamingos' sound was a smoother, accurate harmony.
 Their blend was awesome."

 The Flamingos' version was arranged and co-produced by Terry "Buzzy" Johnson, a Baltimore native who joined the group as a first tenor in 1956.
 Fellow Flamingo Nate Nelson encouraged him to go crazy with the song, but he couldn't figure out what to do with it.
 All he knew was the other versions were way too vanilla for his taste.
 The answer finally came to him in a dream.
 He told Sound on Sound: